 Often gearboxes have been changed during the life of the van so your gearbox may not even be the original one that it left the factory with.
 With engine conversions often the box that is mated to the engine may not have been suitable being either too low or high geared resulting in poor fuel economy and performance.

 To show you i have in the second picture here is a code off a customers box.
-Thus the gearbox code is an ABD which is a four speed petrol box 091/1 this was availble between August 1984 til july 1987.
+Thus the gearbox code is an ABD which is a four speed petrol box 091/1 this was available between August 1984 till July 1987.
 The numbers following the code show the build date so from these we can see it was built on the 23/01/1986.

 Now once we have the code we can establish which final drive and gears it has.
 To do this go to either of these sites which I find useful http://oldbluesblog.com/files/VanagonTransSpecs.pdf or http://vwt3.com/t3-tech/t3-data/t3-gearbox-codes/.
 Here you can find your code and see what type of box you have, which gear ratios it has and which engine it was originally mated to also it will show you which revs it should have at a given speed.
 For those of you wishing to convert your van to Subaru Richard Jones has a list of boxes categorised as either high or low revving and more shows which are more suitable for these conversions http://rjes.com/html/gearbox_types.html.
 Of course if you are unhappy with your gearbox it is always possible to change the gearing as part of a rebuild to suit your needs if you so require.
 Hope this is helpful, Paul